Sermon on the Mount: Background and setting

-The Sermon on the Mount is placed relatively early in Matthew's portrayal of Jesus' ministry--following, in chapter 3, his baptism by John and, in chapter 4, his sojourn and temptation in the desert, his call of four disciples, and his early preaching in Galilee.
+The Sermon on the Mount is placed relatively early in Matthew's portrayal of Jesus's ministry—following, in chapter 3, his baptism by John and, in chapter 4, his sojourn and temptation in the desert, his call of four disciples, and his early preaching in Galilee.

-The five discourses in the Gospel of Matthew are: the Sermon on the Mount (5-7), the discourse on discipleship (10), the discourse of parables (13), the discourse on the community of faith (18), and the discourse on future events (24-25).
-Also, like all the other "discourses," this one has Matthew's concluding statement (7:28-29) that distinguishes it from the material that follows.
+The five discourses in the Gospel of Matthew are: the Sermon on the Mount (5–7), the discourse on discipleship (10), the discourse of parables (13), the discourse on the community of faith (18), and the discourse on future events (24-25).
+Also, like all the other "discourses", this one has Matthew's concluding statement (7:28-29) that distinguishes it from the material that follows.
 For similar statements at the end of the other discourses, see 11:1; 13:53; 19:1; 26:1.

-It may be common to speculate on where the Sermon on the Mount occurred and designate it the Mount of Beatitudes.
-In fact, the traditional site is understood to be a hill on the shore of the Lake of Galilee.
+Traditionally, the Mount of Beatitudes has been commemorated by Christians as the physical site at which the sermon took place.
+Other locations, such as Mount Arbel and the Horns of Hattin, have also been suggested as possibilities.

-Nevertheless, this long "sermon" is one of the most widely quoted sections of the Gospels, including some of the best-known sayings attributed to Jesus, such as the Beatitudes and the commonly recited version of the Lord's Prayer.
+This sermon is one of the most widely quoted sections of the canonical gospels, including some of the best-known sayings attributed to Jesus, such as the Beatitudes and the commonly recited version of the Lord's Prayer.
 It also contains what many consider to be the central tenets of Christian discipleship.

-The setting for the "sermon" is given in Matthew 5:1-2.
+The setting for the sermon is given in Matthew 5:1-2.
 There, Jesus is said to see the crowds, to go up the mountain accompanied by his disciples, to sit down, and to begin his speech.
+He comes down from the mountain in Matthew 8:1.